LiskArchive/lips/proposals/lip-define_state_and_state_transition_of_token_module.md

 ##### Terminated Escrow Substore

-The token store contains an entry dedicated to storing information about chains which have violated the protocol described in this LIP.
+The Token module store contains an entry dedicated to storing information about chains which have violated the protocol described in this LIP.
 The state contains an entry with: